ppicas/custom-typeface/README.md

 }
 ```

-The next step is override the `Activity.onCreateView()` method and delegate the view creation to
+The next step is set `CustomTypeface` as the `Factory` for the `LayoutInflater` of each `Activity`.
-`CustomTypeface`.
+It's important to call `setFactory` *before* calling `setContentView`, otherwise the views
+will be inflated without applying any custom typeface.
+For you convenience you can create a
+base `Activity` class that overrides `onCreate` and calls `setFactory`.
+This will enable you
+to extend this class and avoid copy-paste the same line on each `Activity`.

 ```java
 public class MainActivity extends Activity {